openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/why.rst

 Explicit Initialization of Fields for Better Stability
 ------------------------------------------------------

-|LANG| requires that all fields are explicitly initialized with some values
+|LANG| requires all fields to be initialized explicitly with some
-either when the field is declared or in the ``constructor``.
-This is similar to ``strictPropertyInitialization`` mode of the standard |TS|.
+values---either when the field is declared or in the ``constructor``.
+It is similar to ``strictPropertyInitialization`` mode of the standard |TS|.

-Let's take a look at the following |TS| code:
+Consider the following |TS| code:

 .. code-block:: typescript

     class Person {
         name: string // Automatically is set to undefined

         setName(n:string): void {
             this.name = n
         }

         getName(): string {
             // Return type "string" hides from the developers the fact
             // that name can be undefined.
 The most correct would be
             // to write the return type as "string | undefined".
 By doing so
             // we tell the users of our API about all possible return values. return this.name
         }
     }

     let buddy = new Person()